Mas0nShi/KeHua-Exporter/README.md

 KeHua is a great app to record all of f**king life, it's free, simple, interesting, even no ads in the past years.
 But now, it's time to say goodbye :-(

-They add a fucking **VIP** feature, and don't care new features from users want, just want to make money.
+They add a fucking **VIP** feature, and don't care new features from users want, just want to make money / no enough cash to maintain.
+Obviously, this is not the user's concern.

 Well, I don't want to pay for it, and I don't want to lose my data.
 So I write this script to export all of my data.